 - Families must have one or more children under 21 living with them.

-- Families must present notice from utility companies that services have been/will be cut off.
+- Families must present an eviction notice from utility company that services have been/will be cut off or other proof of an emergency.

 Apply at your Local Department of Social Services.
 Click here for a list of local departments or you can print an application form to fill out and take or mail to your local departments of social services.
 Please click here for application form.